Ticket Events

 Setting Conditions for a Ticket Event

-Example: In this example, only one of the two conditions has to be met for the action to the triggered.
+Example: In this example, only one of the two conditions has to be met for the workflow to the triggered.

-The conditions you set for a Ticket Event can be based off of various ticketing features and actions.
+The conditions you set for a ticket event can be based off of various ticketing features and workflows.

 - Priority: The priority of the ticket.